Evidence of Coulomb liquid phase in few-electron droplets

 {\bf ACKNOWLEDGEMENTS}

-The authors acknowledge fruitful discussions with Urs Achim Wiedemann and Davis Zavickis during the preparation of this manuscript.
+The authors acknowledge fruitful discussions with Urs Achim Wiedemann, Davis Zavickis and Benjamin Sac\'ep\'e during the preparation of this manuscript.
 This project has received funding from the European Union H2020 research and innovation program under grant agreement No. 862683, “UltraFastNano”.
 C.B., H.S., and J.S. acknowledge funding from the Agence Nationale de la Recherche under the France 2030 programme, reference ANR-22-PETQ-0012.
 C.B. acknowledges financial support from the French Agence Nationale de la Recherche (ANR) project QUABS ANR-21-CE47-0013-01.
 J.W. acknowledges the European Union H2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 754303.
-M.A. acknowledges the MSCA co-fund QuanG Grant No. 101081458, funded by the European Union.
+M.A. acknowledges the MSCA co-fund QuanG Grant No. 101081458, funded by the European Union and the program QuanTEdu-France n° ANR-22-CMAS-0001 France 2030.
+L.M. acknowledges the program QuanTEdu-France n° ANR-22-CMAS-0001 France 2030.
 T.V. acknowledges funding from the French Laboratory of Excellence project ``LANEF'' (ANR-10-LABX-0051).
 A.D.W. and A.L. thank the DFG via ML4Q EXC 2004/1 - 390534769, the BMBF-QR.X Project 16KISQ009 and the DFH/UFA Project CDFA-05-06.
 E.P., R.S. and V.K. have been supported by Latvian Quantum Initiative within European Union Recovery and Resilience Facility project no.\ 2.3.1.1.i.0/1/22/I/CFLA/001 and grant no.\ lzp2021/1-0232 from the Latvian Council of Science.

 Views and opinions expressed are those of the authors only and do not necessarily reﬂect those of the European Union or the granting authority.
 Neither the European Union nor the granting authority can be held responsible for them.